LukasLuehrs/scikit-activeml/developer.md

 ## Get Started

-Before you can start contributing to this project, you have to do some busy work.
+Before you can contribute to this project, you need to do some work.

-### Setup a python environment
+### Setup development environment

-There are several ways to create a local python environment like virtualenv[], pipenv[], miniconda[] etc. One possible workflow is to install miniconda and create a python environment with that.
+There are several ways to create a local Python environment, such as virtualenv[], pipenv[], miniconda[], etc. One possible workflow is to install miniconda and use it to create a Python environment.
 And use pip to install packages in this environment.

 #### Example with miniconda